bckohan/learn-python/docs/source/module1.rst

 * **path** - the location of a file or a directory on the filesystem.
 Paths are expressed as a series of directories separated by slashes and optionally ending with a filename. (e.g. /Users/bckohan/.zshrc)
 * **shell** - the program that executes the commands you type.
 There are many different shells but the most common are Bash and Bash derivatives.
   Different shells can have slightly different ways of expressing the same intentions (i.e. how the output of one command might be fed into another) but the names of the commands are the same because commands are executable programs that are independent of the shell.
-Z-shell, which is very similar to Bash, is now the default on OSX platforms and all command line examples in this course will be written for Z-shell.
+Z-shell (a bash derivative), is now the default on OSX platforms and all command line examples in this course will be tested on Z-shell.
   You can think of shells as minimally functional programming languages.
 They have their own syntax and semantics and they are used to write scripts that run on your computer.
 The difference is that shells are designed to be used interactively and to run commands rather than to be used to write full featured programs. `Read more about shells. <https://en.wikipedia.org/wiki/Shell_(computing)>`_
 * **terminal** - the program that runs a shell and provides the textual interface window.
 The term terminal comes from the middle-early days of computing when graphical interfaces did not yet exist and the only way to interact with a computer was textual via a physical device called a terminal.
 The terminal